zrajm/teckentranskription/README.md

 codepoints between `U+10c900` and `U+10c9ff`.

-An attempt was made to register this writing system with the Under-ConScript Unicode Registry ([UCSUR]) in October 2017, but the request was denied with UCSUR suggesting this should be registered with the Unicode Technical Committee (UTC)
+An attempt was made to register this writing system with the Under-ConScript Unicode Registry ([UCSUR]) in October 2017, but the request was denied by UCSUR with the suggestion it should be registered with the Unicode Technical Committee ([UTC]).

 [lexicon]: https://zrajm.github.io/teckentranskription/lexicon.html
 [transcription tool]: https://zrajm.github.io/teckentranskription/